ningpengtao-coder/gitlab-foss/doc/README.md

 ## Overview

-No matter how you use GitLab, we have documentation for you.
+No matter how you use GitLab, we have documentation for you:

 | Essential Documentation                                                                                                                    | Essential Documentation                                                                                                    |
 |:-------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------|